A Focus on Outcomes

-The Class of 2014 results are strong: a 93.3% total employment rate, with 86.7% in positions in which passage of the bar exam is required, or a J.D. is an advantage.
-As the chart below reflects, based on data submitted to the ABA, the three most common employment destinations for Class of 2014 graduates are: judicial clerkships (42.8%), private practice (26.7%) and corporations (16.8%).
+The Class of 2020 results are strong: a 94.6% total employment rate, with 90.42% in positions in which passage of the bar exam and a J.D. is an advantage or required.
+The two most common employment destinations for Class of 2020 employed graduates are judicial clerkships (55.7%) and private practice (39.9%). - Data provided as of August 2021

 The Office of Career Services (OCS) counselors provide an array of tools and services, including individual counseling, resume review, interview skills training, workshops and numerous networking opportunities.
 OCS acts as a partner, helping students define and chart their paths as they seek guidance along the way to make the choices that will help them meet their professional goals.
 Their advice and access to employment networks reflect decades of experience in the nation's legal employment field.